PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 3. Source
 ``````````
-Select source from dropdown menu after they have been specified in :ref:`source_info_entry`
+Select source from dropdown menu after they have been specified in :ref:`source_info_entry`(to link to metadate documentation)

 4. Signer
 ``````````
-Select source from dropdown menu after they have been specified in :ref:`signer_info_entry`
+Select source from dropdown menu after they have been specified in :ref:`signer_info_entry`(to link to metadate documentation)

 5. Frequency